SeriousOldMan/Simulator-Controller/README.md

 #### Latest development build

 [2.7.0-dev](https://www.dropbox.com/s/9pi9ctgjzzvuek4/Simulator%20Controller%202.7.0-dev.zip?dl=1) (Very early development build for Release 2.7.
 New features: Multiple simultaneously active Button Box mode, "Stick to strategy pressures" command for Jona, Graphical layout editor for Button Box configurations, Confirmation request from Jona for setup database update.
-Quite stable but without any documentation or automated update procedures yet...)
+Quite stable with documentation and automated update procedure...)

+IMPORTANT: Please read the [update notes for Release 2.7](*), BEFORE you use the new distribution, since there is a mandatory manual update task necessary this time.

 #### Latest release builds